Pagination

-Many times it is necessary to paginate the results that the server returns in order to retrieve additional older or newer items because the server may not return how many items you want.
+It is often necessary to paginate the results that the server returns in order to retrieve additional items because the server may not return how many items you want.

 Specifies the condition to merge pagination parameters with the original request parameters or not.
-The default value is true, which means that all of your pagination request parameters will be merged with the original request parameters.
+The default value is `true`, which means that all of your pagination request parameters are merged with the original request parameters.

-If the value is set to false, then no parameters will be merged, but directly used to make a pagination request.
+If the value is set to `false`, then no parameters are merged, but instead directly used to make a pagination request.

 **Type:** IML string